ming-wei-chang/ming-wei-chang.github.io/index.md

 ### Semantic parsing using weak supervision. [paper](https://www.aclweb.org/anthology/W10-2903.pdf)

    Shows that learning with a weak feedback signal is capable of producing strong semantic parsers for the first time.

+### Load forecasting using SVM. [paper](https://ieeexplore.ieee.org/abstract/document/1350819/)

+My first (or second?) research project in 2001(!).
+Using SVM to predict the power needed to balance the supply and load for powerplants.
+Winner of the EUNITE competition 2001.